cmusatyalab/gabriel-protocol/README.md

 # Updating Protocol
-When cloning this repository for the first time, you must run `git submodule update --init --recursive` to check out all of the gabriel-common repositories.
+When cloning this repository for the first time, you must run `git submodule update --init --recursive --remote` to check out all of the gabriel-common repositories.
 These repositories contain files generated from `gabriel.proto`, and these files must be updated any time `gabriel.proto` is modified.

-You must then run `git pull --recurse-submodules` to ensure that the submodules are updated the the latest version.
-If you leave this repository unchanged for a while, you should re-run `git pull --recurse-submodules` before making any changes to a submodule.
+If you leave this repository unchanged for a while, you should run `git submodule update --recursive --remote` before making any changes to a submodule.

 You should use version 3.0 of the protobuf compiler.
 You can find instructions